boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/datasource-embedding-using-single-sign-on.md

 ### Creating the embed URL to edit data source

-The embed URL should be in the following format; to get `edit datasource URL,` refer [here](/embedding-options/iframe-embedding/get-datasource-url/).
+The embed URL should be in the following format; to get `edit datasource URL,` please refer the [Get Data source URL](/embedding-options/iframe-embedding/get-datasource-url/).

 `{edit datasource URL}/{embed parameters}&embed_signature={signature}`